cucs-hpla/how-to-optimize-gemm/HPC for Numerical Linear Algebra/Analysis.md

 ###################################################################
-Analysis.md__
+Analysis.md<br />
-Eric Peters__
+Eric Peters<br />
-cucs-hpla__
+cucs-hpla<br />
-HW1:Due 2017-02-06__
+HW1:Due 2017-02-06<br />
 ###################################################################

-For this assignment I am running everything on a Mac, and was not able to use the Linux perf__ tool.
+For this assignment I am running everything on a Mac, and was not able to use the Linux perf<br />
+tool.
 Instead I used the callgrind tool by valgrind.
-This isn't quite the same thing__ as perf because it simulates the memory usage and therefore performs quite a bit slower.
-In__ order to combat the speed deficit I only ran up to the 400 matricies instead of the 800 when__ recording instructions and cache misses.
-I felt it was sufficient to still see the trends__ that were present.
+This isn't quite the same thing<br />
+as perf because it simulates the memory usage and therefore performs quite a bit slower.
+In<br /> order to combat the speed deficit I only ran up to the 400 matricies instead of the 800 when<br /> recording instructions and cache misses.
+I felt it was sufficient to still see the trends<br />
+that were present.<br />

-I started by forking the repository.(Might have done something a little incorrect here...)__
+I started by forking the repository.(Might have done something a little incorrect here...)<br />

-proc parameters.m was altered to reflect my machine parameters, where I am running a 2.2 GHz__ Intel Core i7 processor.__
+proc parameters.m was altered to reflect my machine parameters, where I am running a 2.2 GHz<br />
+Intel Core i7 processor.<br />

-The makefile was used to run different implementations of the general matrix matrix multiply__ and can be found in this directory.__
+The makefile was used to run different implementations of the general matrix matrix multiply<br /> and can be found in this directory.<br />

 ###################################################################
-Question # 1 GEneral Matrix Multiply
+#Question # 1 GEneral Matrix Multiply
 ###################################################################

 #a.)
 Compare the number of instructions and cache-misses for the reference implementation as